Sentaroh/SMBSync2/help/SMBSync2_Desc_EN_Short.md

 ## 1.Functions
-SMBSync2 is a tool for synchronizing files via wireless LAN using SMB1,SMB2 or SMB3 protocol between the internal storage of Android terminal, SDCARD and PC/NAS.
+SMBSync2 is a tool for synchronizing files via wireless LAN using SMB1,SMB2 or SMB3 protocol between the internal storage of Android terminal, SDCARD/USB-OTG and PC/NAS.
 Synchronization is a one-way from the master to the target.
 Mirror, Move, Copy and Archive modes are supported.
-Many storage combinations are supported (Internal storage, SDCARD, OTG-USB, SMB, ZIP)
+Many storage combinations are supported (Internal storage, SDCARD, USB-OTG, SMB, ZIP)
 Sync can be automatically started by external applications (Tasker, AutoMagic etc) or SMBSync2 schedule.
 Sync occurs between two folder pairs called the Master (source folder) and the Target (destination folder).
 It is a one direction Sync, from the Master to the Target.